Tobmayr/AIC-StreamProcessing/README.md

 Testdata
 --------

-We provide a single file containing the test data (merged, sorted, with end tokens to) which can be found under ~/testdata.
+We provide a single file containing the test data (merged, sorted, with end tokens) which can be found under ~/testdata.